San Bernardino Water Quality at a Glance

 San Bernardino – California – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city

-San Bernardino Municipal Water Department provides comprehensive water services to approximately 200,000 residents across the City of San Bernardino and unincorporated areas of San Bernardino County.
-Established as a municipal utility in 1905, the system delivers more than 47,676 acre-feet per year (15.5 billion gallons) of water through its 45-square-mile service area, making it one of the oldest municipal water departments in California.
+San Bernardino Municipal Water Department provides comprehensive water services to approximately 216,000 residents across the City of San Bernardino and surrounding areas.
+Established as a municipal utility in 1905, the system delivers water through its service area, making it one of the oldest municipal water departments in California.

 San Bernardino sources its drinking water primarily from the Bunker Hill Groundwater Basin, located in the northwestern portion of the city, with water naturally replenished by rain and snowmelt filtering through the San Bernardino Mountains.
-This local groundwater source provides high-quality, low-cost water compared to other communities.
+This local groundwater source is shared with over 20 other local public and private water suppliers.
 The utility also imports water from California’s State Water Project to supplement local supplies and recharge groundwater basins.
-San Bernardino’s water consistently meets all federal and state quality standards, with comprehensive treatment technologies including Granular Activated Carbon filtration and Air Stripping systems capable of treating over 63 million gallons per day.
+San Bernardino’s water meets federal and state quality standards, with treatment technologies including advanced filtration systems.

 San Bernardino Water Quality: Current Status (2024-2025)